Cup holder: Automobile cup holder

 Built-in cup holders began to be available in the 1920s.
-Minivans were pioneers in their availability, and they still offer the greatest number of them.
+Factory installed cupholders in cars date back to at least the 1930s or 1940s, with many cars featuring shallow indents for cups on the inside of the glovebox lid.
+One of the first applications of cup holders outside of the glovebox in a mass produced car was in 1977, when the Chevrolet Blazer and Pickup began offering an optional plastic center console with molded cup holders, replacing the square holes that were there before.
+Later, in 1984, the Plymouth Voyager and Chrysler Town & Country became two of the first vehicles to offer cup holders as standard.
 Over time, automotive cup holders have become larger and more sophisticated, so that they can hold a variety of different cup sizes securely.
 Many offer spring-loaded holders that clasp the cup securely, no matter how large or small.
 The development of ever-larger cups by fast-food chains and convenience stores in the US and Canada has proven a challenge to automotive designers; many fast-food chains now offer 44 fl.oz.
 (1.3 L) drinks.
 The automobile cup-holder has also driven the development of "car cups" designed to fit within most cars' cup holders; these have a narrower base but flare outward after a short cylindrical distance.
 The installation of cup holders in automobiles increased significantly after Stella Liebeck v.
 McDonald's Corporation, in which a 79-year-old woman in Albuquerque, New Mexico ordered hot coffee from a McDonald's restaurant and, when it spilled, was scalded so severely she required skin grafts.